 Pavone says that these videos can be placed or forwarded on social media to help raise awareness for the event.
 Sharing the videos can offer an example of how others can start similar efforts.

-*This information is from an external source (Phil Pavone).
+(i)Source/Reference: Phil Pavone.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.